-Employees who have 31⁄2 years of City service and who have been at "E" Step for two years (51⁄2 years minimum) and have received satisfactory performance evaluations for both years at "E" Step shall receive a one-time 2% longevity adjustment.
+Employees who have three years and six months (3 1⁄2), years of City service and who have been at "E" Step for two years (five years and six months (5 1⁄2) years minimum) and have received satisfactory performance evaluations for both years at "E" Step shall receive a one-time two percent (2%) longevity adjustment.

-Any employee who is promoted, transferred, and/or demoted within the General Unit will retain his/her 2% longevity pay that he/she has earned in a prior position with the City.
+Any employee who is promoted, transferred, and/or demoted within the General Unit will retain his/her two percent (2%) longevity pay that he/she has earned in a prior position with the City.